 The formula letter of capacitors is C.

 The symbols for capacitors in circuit diagrams are shown below.
-Specially for electrolytic capacitors several different symbols exist.
+Specially for electrolytic capacitors several

 Non-polar capacitor (left) and three mono-polar capacitors.

 The capacitor is characterized by the capacitance, which is measured in farad (F).